backstage/backstage/docs/features/search/README.md

 - As an app developer I should be able to spin up an instance of ElasticSearch.
-- As an app developer I should be able to define a ElasticSearch cluster in my app_config where my data gets indexed to.
+- As an app developer I should be able to define a ElasticSearch cluster in my app_config.yaml where my data gets indexed to.

 more to come...